Disability Donations Trust

 How to apply

 Applications for a grant must be completed by a support worker, such as a Department of Human Services case manager, short-term response team member, information and triage officer or house Supervisor, or an equivalent position in a disability services provider.

-Before completing an application, please read the Disability Donations Trust guidelines, which is available on this site:
+Before completing an application, please read the Disability Donations Trust guidelines, which are available on this site:

 Grants for organisations – Herbert Allen Bequest

-The Herbert Allen Bequest can be used to provide bus excursions for intellectually disabled children between the ages of 8 and 18, including board and lodging and other incidental expenses.
+The Herbert Allen Bequest can be used to provide bus excursions for children with an intellectual disability between the ages of 8 and 18, including board and lodging and other incidental expenses.